KohlbacherLab/MultiLoc2/README.md

 [![Build Status](https://travis-ci.org/KohlbacherLab/MultiLoc2.svg?branch=master)](https://travis-ci.org/KohlbacherLab/MultiLoc2)

 This repository mainly provides a containerized installation of MultiLoc2 using Docker.
+Most of the required depdendencies are directly installed in the Docker image.
 In order to install the software elsewhere please read the instructions in the
 [README](MultiLoc2/README) file of the YLoc source folder and have a look in the Dockerfile.